Shanghai Cooperation Organization in brief. Shanghai Cooperation Organization. Dossier. What is the SCO Business Council

 The importance of the SCO.

 The international weight of this organization is determined not only by the combined demographic and territorial potential of its member countries, but also by the emerging strategic partnership between the two nuclear powers and permanent members of the UN Security Council - Russia and China.
-This determines the role of the SCO in building a system of collective security both in Central Asia and in the Asia-Pacific region.
-The SCO is an open organization to accept new members who share its basic principles.
-Although security issues were initially decisive in the formation of the SCO and remain one of the highest priorities, at the same time it would be wrong to regard it as a military organization.
-This status is unacceptable due to the participation of the SCO member countries in international unions and organizations with various obligations.
-So for China, its participation is generally an exception to the rule, because this country traditionally professes a policy of non-alignment with blocs of any states, adhering to independence and independence in foreign policy.
+This determines the role of the SCO in building a collective security system both in Central Asia and in the Asia-Pacific region.
+The SCO is an open organization to admit new members who share its basic principles.
+Although security issues were initially decisive in the formation of the SCO and remain one of the highest priorities, at the same time it would be incorrect to regard it as a military organization.
+This status is unacceptable due to the participation of SCO member countries in international unions and organizations with various obligations.
+So for China, its participation is generally an exception to the rule, since this country traditionally professes a policy of non-alignment with blocs of any states, adhering to independence and independence in foreign policy.

 Mikhail Lipkin